 The main structure:

 Foundation & plinth: Foundation of this house is an earthen one in which the mud is pressed to just compress it enough till it reaches the plinth.
-The foundation is 1 m deep and little thicker than the walls.
-The veranda runs throughout the periphery of the house, and has a shallow foundation of mud built in a similar way.
+The foundation is 1 m deep and a little thicker than the walls.
+The veranda runs throughout the periphery of the house and has a shallow foundation of mud-built in a similar way.

-Walls: These 1’ thick load bearing walls are made of cob using locally available soil, mixed with a paste made with the bark of Kulamavu (Persea macrantha) and rice husk.
-Kulamavu is a binder, which has antibacterial properties and makes the mix sticky, and rice husk acts as fibre for providing tensile strength to cob.
+These 1’ thick load-bearing walls are made of cob using locally available soil, mixed with a paste made with the bark of Kulamavu (Persea macrantha) and rice husk.
+Kulamavu is a binder, which has antibacterial properties and makes the mix sticky, and rice husk acts as fibre for providing tensile strength to the cob.

 Seasoning of wood & bamboo treatment:

-The wood used for the beams are wild variety of arecanut, and palm trees.
+The wood used for the beams is a wild variety of areca nuts and palm trees.
 The wood is treated in water by keeping them just below the surface of the water for three to four months.
 It is also the traditional method of cutting the timber that is responsible for its longevity.